 What is a NAPSEC Program?

-Placements and Services
+Continuum of Alternative Placements and Services

-The Least Restrictive Environment
+Least Restrictive Most Appropriate Environment